-He is trained as a boat-builder at Alexander Boats in Auckland, completing his apprenticeship in 1991.
-He has a trade certificate in ship, yacht and boat building, and his career includes management and logistics in a wide range of industries, including construction, transport and marine operations,
+He trained as a boat-builder at Alexander Boats in Auckland, completing his apprenticeship in 1991.
+He has a trade certificate in ship, yacht and boat building and his career includes management and logistics in a wide range of industries, including construction, transport and marine operations.

-We hope that you will see his face around at some of the upcoming events...So please say hi...
+We hope that you will see his face around the Opua Area, and get to meet him at some of the upcoming pacific rallies during 2017.
+So, please say hi...